How to Make a Loyalty App

 - For digital stamps and coupons, you can integrate Stripe, Coupons API from Paymentwall, MagicStamp.

-- For digital loyalty cards issuing or other FinTech services: SolarisBank, Railsbank, Marqeta, etc.
+- For digital loyalty cards or other FinTech services: SolarisBank, Railsbank, Marqeta, etc.

 💰 What Affects Loyalty App Development Costs

 It’s necessary to correctly calculate the cost of building a loyalty app to prevent troubles such as lack of financial means in the middle of the development.
-However, it’s quite a challenge and a matter of luck to predict the exact amount of costs since each case is unique.
+However, it’s quite hard to correctly predict the exact amount of costs since each case is unique.

-- Complexity as well as a number of features.
+- Complexity, as well as the number of features.

 - Chosen technology.